-It is desirable, but not essential, to have studied Geography at GCSE. Α keen interest and enthusiasm for this subject is required.
+It is desirable, but not essential, to have studied Geography at GCSE.
+A keen interest and enthusiasm for this subject is required.

-Geography post 16 offers scope for personal and academic development, actively involving students in the process of learning through enquiry into questions, issues, challenges and problems of relevance in the world today.
+Geography post 16 offers scope for personal and development, actively academic involving students in the process of learning through enquiry into questions, issues, challenges and problems of relevance in the world today.
 In particular it investigates the inter-relationships of people and their environment.